sp00n/corecycler/test_programs/p95/readme.txt

 will work just fine.
 Should you decide to change these settings, how do you choose intelligently?
 Below are some steps you might take to figure this out:

+1)  Be aggressive for P-1, conservative for P+1 and ECM.
+The P-1 stage 2 algorithm LOVES memory.
-1)  Be conservative.
-It is better to set the memory too low than too high.
-Setting the value too high can cause thrashing which slows down all programs.
+Double the memory, double the throughput.
+For P+1 and ECM it is better to set the memory too low than too high.
+For all work types setting the value too high can cause thrashing which slows down all programs.

 2)  Start with how much memory is installed in your machine.
-Allow a reasonable amount of memory for the OS and whatever background tasks you run (say 0.5 to 2.0GB).
+Allow a reasonable amount of memory for the OS and whatever background tasks you run (say 2GB to 6GB).
 This represents the maximum value you should use.
 The program won't let you enter more than 90% of installed memory.

 3)  Assuming you run your machine 24 hours a day, what hours of the day do you not use your computer?